sullivannicole/grav-waves/README.md

 ![](img/01_timeseries.png)

-## 02: create baseline machine learning and deep learning timeseries models
+## 02: create baseline and deep learning timeseries models

-This notebook performs the pre-processing necessary and creates both a baseline machine learning model as well as a long-short term memory (LSTM) neural network model and compares the performance of the two in predicting different gravitational wave data.
+This notebook performs the pre-processing necessary and creates both a baseline model as well as a long-short term memory (LSTM) neural network model and compares the performance of the two in predicting different gravitational wave data.

-The LSTM model architecture is straightforward:
+The LSTM model architecture (at this point) is straightforward:

 ![](img/02_lstm_struct.png)